Kau Kobayashi: Murders

 In the fall of 1958, Kobayashi learned about the Hotel Nihonkaku, a small inn which was about to be closed due to poor management.
 The proprietor, 53-year-old Kamasuke Ikukata, desperately in need of funds to keep the inn open, he offered Kobayashi to pay a 500,000 yen loan to his wife, Ume (49).
 However, when the two women met, Kau attempted to heckle the price down to 300,000 yen, which was rejected by Mrs. Ikukata.
 Angered by her refusal, in mid-January 1960, Kobayashi enlisted the help of 36-year-old Mitsuyoshi Onuki, offering him 20,000 yen and sexual services if she killed Ume Ikukata.

 Reluctantly agreeing, on the night of February 8, 1960, Onuki strangled Mrs. Ikukata with a linen string while she was sleeping.
 He later moved the body to the boiler room, where he dug up the floor and hid the body there, pouring concrete over it so it couldn't be located.
 After her disappearance, rumors starting floating around the area that she had been killed.

 Later in November, Kobayashi approached Onuki again, asking him to kill Kamasuke as well, but with poison this time.
 In mid-December, Onuki poured hydrochloric acid into Ikukata's meal and sake, but the strong taste put him off from finishing his meal.
-After their initial failure, on New Year's Even, while the trio were watching TV, Kobayashi went to prepare dinner.
+After their initial failure, on New Year's Eve, while the trio were watching TV, Kobayashi went to prepare dinner.
 When she was done, she snuck up behind Ikukata and started strangling him, after which Onuki joined in to help her by fatally stabbing him in the neck.
 The pair hid the body, and when customers came around to ask what had happened to Mr. Ikukata, they replied by saying that "he had gone to Tokyo for some money."